spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 The Command corridor has a red stripe running along the wall.
 It is mostly unoccupied, since most #TeamRatings crew have been drafted into the fighting elsewhere in the station.
 A handful of offices are occupied, as well as the skeleton crew on the bridge, and the Commander in his office.
 At any moment, one of them could enter the corridor.

-If the characters have gained access and are wearing a red #TeamRatings jumpsuide or Security Guard armor, they can pass without notice.
+If the characters have gained access without invitation and are wearing a red #TeamRatings jumpsuit or Security Armor, they can pass without notice.
 If not, they'll be confronted by the person who spots them.

 At either end of the semicircular corridor is a locked door opening onto the corridor from the elevator to the promenade.
 Near the middle is a branching corridor leading to the Cargo Tunnel, which is locked.